ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 The most relevant (i.e. a missing coordinate) will raise an error while others (i.e an incorrect long name) will be reported as a warning.

-Somo of those issues will be fixed automatically by the tool, including the
+Some of those issues will be fixed automatically by the tool, including the
 following:

     - Incorrect standard or long names.